microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveRecordsFromIntersectTable/README.md

 1. Checks for the current version of the org.
 1. The `CreateRequireRecords` method creates entity records that are used by the sample.
-1. The `QueryExpression` message is used to retrieve the deault business unit needed to create the team.
+1. The `QueryExpression` message is used to retrieve the default business unit needed to create the team.
 1. The `WhoAmIRequest` gets the GUID of the current user.
 1. The `Role` message instantiate a role entity record and set its property values.
 1. The `AssociateRequest` assigns the user to the Managers role.